 You have invested seriously in sustainability.
 The results have not matched the commitment

-This is the opening chapter of the book that explains precisely why — and what the work that goes beyond the ceiling actually looks like.
-Download the Prologue free.
+Our Common Future Now: The Belief Problem Business Has Not Yet Named — the book that explains precisely why the trajectory has not bent, and what the work beyond the ceiling actually looks like.
+Download the Prologue free, in advance of publication, September 2026.

 I respect your privacy.
 Unsubscribe at anytime.

-As a result, organizations learned how to signal progress without fundamentally changing how priorities are set or trade-offs are resolved.
+The result: organisations have learned to signal progress without changing how priorities are set or how trade-offs are resolved.
+The bridges have been built.
+They have been built to the wrong shore.

 Every strategy rests on beliefs — about growth, risk, responsibility, markets, and value.
 Over time, certain assumptions hardened into unquestioned norms: that growth must be perpetual, that shareholder return outranks long-term system integrity, that efficiency equals sustainability, that circularity alone solves for ecological impact.

 These beliefs shape decisions long before sustainability enters the room.
-If those beliefs remain intact, outcomes will not meaningfully shift.
-The work begins by making them visible — and redesigning them consciously.
+If they remain intact, outcomes will not meaningfully shift.
+The work begins by making them visible — pair by pair, in the language of the people who hold them — and redesigning them consciously.

 This is not a historical critique for its own sake.
-It is a reflection on what must be restored if the promise of 1987 is to become operational in the present moment.
+It is a reflection on what must be restored if the promise of 1987 is to become operational in the present moment — and a working diagnosis of the belief framework that has, in good faith, kept it from becoming operational so far.